CagriCatik/RC-Knowledgebase/README.md

 We provide utility scripts to measure and optimize flight parameters:
 - **Flight-time estimation** scripts to calculate how long your RC plane can stay in the air with a given configuration.
 - A simple **GUI tool** to assist with part selection and parameter calculation.

-### Technical Insights
-Detailed explanations of motor sizing, drone motor configurations, and performance trade-offs for hobbyists and engineers alike.

 ---